 - Web Development

 When I asked Jeremy about Azuga’s ABM effort he immediately took issue with the label “ABM”.
 His response: “ABM is executing targeted and personalized campaigns to the right list of companies by sending the right message at the right time to the right people at those companies.
 That sounds an awful lot like marketing to me”.
 Jeremy added, “Everything marketing does is about ABM.
-From defining your ICP, building the list, designing content & campaigns and developing playbooks”.
+From defining your ICP, building the list, designing content & best marketing campaigns and developing playbooks”.
 These playbooks should incorporate target accounts and be integrated into sales processes.

 Jeremy also stated that ABM is not a one-and-done effort.
 Customers evolve, their needs change and therefore sales and marketing must continue to adapt.
 The need for constant testing and evolution creates an environment where solution providers like Azuga must always be learning and improving the things it does as a vendor.

-Azuga has advanced their strategy to the point where playbooks are the baseline for all planning and marketing activities.
+Azuga has advanced their demand generation strategy to the point where playbooks are the baseline for all planning and marketing activities.
 Playbooks enable them to log and document what is working and what is not.
 They act as a framework to assess the effectiveness of both sales and marketing efforts.
 This is where data really begins to play a key role.
 Decisions that drive campaign optimization are shaped by data – not by intuition or anecdotal viewpoints.

 decisions are made and the plan is in place, Azuga relies on a set of Objectives